deffi/elastic-tables/doc/notes.md

 Render options:
   * Keep trailing whitespace (always pad last column, might be right-padded)
   * Extend rows (same number of cells in each row)
-  * Recognize numeric cells?
+  * Right-align numeric cells (configurable)
-    * Don't want this for decimals?
-But leading period -> non-numeric
+    Decimals can be aligned at the point or not at all
+  * Column separator

 Block separators (options):
   * Blank line